 These are just a few ideas.
 Use your imagination!
-If you would like to support with any event you are running, please get in touch.
+If you would like support with any event you are running, please get in touch.

-The LGBT+ History Month website (www.lgbthistorymonth.org.uk) offers a facility for individual groups to advertise events, as well as find out about other events in the area.
+The LGBT History Month website (www.lgbthistorymonth.org.uk) offers a facility for individual groups to advertise events, as well as find out about other events in the area.
 Don't forget to add your event to the list!

-Case Studies
+Case Study

-Trinity St David Students' Union: Swansea's LGBT History Month - 2014
+Trinity St David Student's Union: Swansea's LGBT History Month.

-As a society, they felt there were many different areas that they wanted to cover in this month.
-These were, LGBT and Mental Health, LGBT and Music, LGBT in Sport and LGBT and Computing.
+As a society, we felt there were many different areas that we wanted to cover in this month.
+These are, LGBT and Mental Health, LGBT and Music, LGBT in Sport and LGBT and Computing.

-In their first week, Trinity St David took part in Time To Talk Day and represented mental health from an LGBT perspective on the day.
+In our first week, our university is taking part in Time To Talk Day (February 6th) and we are representing mental health from an LGBT perspective on this day.

-In the second week, they held a Mardi Gras themed party in our student union bar with karaoke.
-There were lists of karaoke to do with musicians who were part of the LGBT Community.
+In our second week, we are holding a Mardi Gras themed party in our student union bar with karaoke.
+We will have lists of karaoke to do with musicians who are part of the LGBT Community.

-In the third week, they held a gender-neutral sports event.
-This was a topical events as it was done in relation to the current events in Russia.
+In our third week, we are holding a gender-neutral sports event.
+We are doing this in relation to the current events in Russia.

-In the final week, they held a gaming event.
-Computing was chosen as the theme to remember the late Alan Turing for all the great they did but all the struggles they endured due to their identity.
+In our final week, we are holding a gaming event.
+We chose computing as the theme to remember the late Alan Turing for all the great they did but all the struggles they endured due to their identity.

-Throughout the month they also collected signatures for their petition to get gender-neutral toilets on each campus too.
+We will be collecting signatures for our petition to get gender-neutral toilets on each campus too.